bifurcationkit/BifurcationKitDocs.jl/docs/src/BifurcationDiagram.md

 - if the bifurcation diagram itself has loops (see example below), you may experience a large number of branches

 !!! warning "Memory"
-    The whole diagram is stored in RAM and you might be careful computing it on GPU.
+    The whole diagram is stored in RAM and you should be careful when computing it on GPU.
 We'll add a file system for this in the future.

 ## Basic example with simple branch points